-Registered Shareholders are Shareholders who hold their Common Shares in their own names and will have received this Information Circular in a mailing from Computershare, together with a form of proxy.
+Registered Shareholders are Shareholders who hold their Common Shares in their own name and will have received a form of proxy together with this Information Circular.
 Registered Shareholders may vote their Common Shares by completing and submitting the accompanying form of proxy or during the Meeting by online ballot through the live webcast platform.